 Apps are not the only option to engage customers

-However, there’s no denying, native apps have gained popularity but truly, innovative retailers are taking a multi-dimensional approach to broaden consumer engagement by offering different channels with the same convenient features.
+There’s no denying native apps have gained popularity., But truly, innovative retailers are taking a multi-dimensional approach to broaden consumer engagement by offering different channels with the same convenient features.

 Web-based scanning invisibly bridges the gap

-A web-based barcode scanner is a quick and alternative way for retailers to add value to customer experience, particularly if they don’t want to develop an app or want to appeal to customers who are reluctant to download the retailer’s app.
+A web-based barcode scanner is a quick and alternative way for retailers to add value to customer experience.
+Particularly if they don’t want to develop an app or want to appeal to customers who have ‘app fatigue’.